Holomorphic representation of quantum computations: Single-mode rank-preserving evolutions and the Calogero--Moser model

 \section{Single-mode rank-preserving evolutions and the Calogero--Moser model}

 In this section, we study how evolutions preserving the stellar rank, i.e., Gaussian unitary evolutions, affect single-mode pure quantum states of finite stellar rank.
+For a discussion of the stellar hierarchy for pure and mixed single-mode quantum states, we refer the reader to~\cite{chabaud2020stellar}.

-As discussed in the previous section, these states form a dense subset of the Hilbert space, and can be described through their stellar representation, which consists in the list of the complex zeros of their stellar function, together with its Gaussian exponents: a pure state of finite stellar rank $n$ has a stellar function $F^\star$ of the form:
+As discussed in the previous section, pure quantum states of finite stellar rank form a dense subset of the Hilbert space, and can be described through their stellar representation, which consists in the list of the complex zeros of their stellar function, together with its Gaussian exponents: a pure state of finite stellar rank $n$ has a stellar function $F^\star$ of the form:

 for all $z\in\mathbb C$, where $P$ is a polynomial of degree $n$ and $G$ is a Gaussian function.
 We can rewrite this function as

 where $\{\lambda_k\}_{k=1,...,n}\in\mathbb C^n$ are the zeros of $F^\star$ repeated with multiplicity and where $a,b,c\in\mathbb C$ are the Gaussian parameters.